 Georgetown Independent School District (GISD) in Texas is purchasing 33 new school buses to replace its aging diesel fleet with propane-powered vehicles, reported Kxan.

 The district will reportedly save $75,000 a year in fuel costs by converting part of its fleet to propane.
-The district will be using grant funding from different programs under the Texas Commission on Environmental Quality (TCEQ), and bond funding that was approved by voters last fall for new buses.
-A total of $1.3 million will be used for the new buses.
+The district will be using grant funding from different programs under the Texas Commission on Environmental Quality (TCEQ), and bond funding that was approved by voters last fall for new school buses.
+A total of $1.3 million will be used for the new school buses.

 The Texas Clean Fleet Program and the Texas Natural Gas Vehicle Grants are helping fund the propane buses.
 Also assisting is the Texas Clean School Bus program, which is replacing five more buses with cleaner diesel engines.